Flow Imaging Microscopy for Monitoring Particles in Gene Therapies

 Duration: 60 Minutes

 Flow imaging microscopy (FIM) is a common analytical technique for monitoring subvisible particles in biotherapeutics.
-This webinar introduces FIM and discusses how it can be used to monitor subvisible particles in gene therapy drug products.
-We also present a case study in which FIM was used to analyze AAV formulations during an accelerated stability study.
+This webinar will introduce FIM and discuss how it can be used to monitor subvisible particles in gene therapy drug products.
+We will also present a case study in which FIM was used to analyze AAV formulations during an accelerated stability study.
 These measurements were used to investigate the impact of formulation ionic strength and different accelerated stability stresses on AAV aggregation.
-Applications for monitoring subvisible particles in other types of gene therapies are also discussed.
+Applications for monitoring subvisible particles in other types of gene therapies will also be discussed.

 Please fill out the form on this page to view the webinar on demand.